ml4ai/iqlpref/README.md

 [<img src="https://img.shields.io/badge/license-Apache_2.0-blue">](https://github.com/tinkoff-ai/CORL/blob/main/LICENSE)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/charliermarsh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

+#### ⚠️ This is an active and supported fork of the [original](https://github.com/tinkoff-ai/corl) CORL library.
+The original repository is on freeze and will not be update further.

 🧵 CORL is an Offline Reinforcement Learning library that provides high-quality and easy-to-follow single-file implementations of SOTA ORL algorithms.
 Each implementation is backed by a research-friendly codebase, allowing you to run or tune thousands of experiments.
 Heavily inspired by [cleanrl](https://github.com/vwxyzjn/cleanrl) for online RL, check them out too!<br/>